 After killing one with multiple C4 charges, gunfire and a crowbar John heads back to the bunker he calls home along with Louis (Sanford Worth, Alien Siege), Grace (Nicole Craner) and a few other survivors.

 Hunters’ distributor Shout!
 Factory calls the film “a bracing post-apocalyptic action juggernaut”.
 But in the first half-hour, there’s one mutant fight and one dragged-out firefight with a couple of looters.
 And that turns out to be a dream.
-What writer/director Justin Lee (Big Legend, Any Bullet Will Do) does give us is endless talk.
+What writer/director Justin Lee (Big Legend, Maneater) does give us is endless talk.
 Grace tells John at great length just how the virus affects the mutants, or scabs as they call them.
-Despite the fact “You already know all this.”
+Despite the fact that “You already know all this.”

 I’m used to this kind of low-budget post-apocalyptic film, but this is particularly bad.
 Not quite as bad as The Directive, but not much better either.
 Ninety percent of Hunters is John wandering around on his own, nine percent is badly written dialogue and one percent is badly staged action scenes.
 Effects are limited to a Halloween mask for the mutants, some bones scattered around and a few explosions.
 At least the explosions are real and not CGI.